TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkexpressroutecircuits/multiplecircuitsazureadvisors-public.md

     "recommendationTimeToLive": 86400,
     "version": 1.0,
     "learnMoreLink": "https://docs.microsoft.com/azure/expressroute/designing-for-high-availability-with-expressroute",
-    "description": "Implement multiple ExpressRoute circuits in your Virtual Network for cross-premises resiliency", "longDescription": "We have detected that your ExpressRoute gateway only has 1 ExpressRoute circuit associated to it.
-Connect 1 ore more additional circuits to your gateway to ensure peering location redudancy and resiliency", "potentialBenefits": "Resiliency",
+    "description": "Implement multiple ExpressRoute circuits in your Virtual Network for cross premises resiliency", "longDescription": "We have detected that your ExpressRoute gateway only has 1 ExpressRoute circuit associated to it.
+Connect 1 or more additional circuits to your gateway to ensure peering location redundancy and resiliency", "potentialBenefits": "Improve resiliency in case of ExpressRoute peering location failure", "actions": [{
-    "actions": [{
         "actionId": "b16992d0-878d-4dcb-af94-b19913e2cb2f",
         "description": "Link additional circuits to your ExpressRoute Gateway",